Trolls: Not The Dolls

-In response to government advice regarding COVID-19, this event has been re-scheduled from 21 March to Sunday 4 October 2020.
+In response to government advice regarding COVID-19, this event has been further postponed until Wednesday 10 March 2021.

 As you will be aware, this is a very difficult time and our staff are fielding an unprecedented number of enquiries, so please bear with us.
 If you haven't received your refund after 30 days please re-contact the box office.